 Commitment:

 When talking about Kanban Board Vs Scrum Board, commitment is a key area of difference.
 When it comes to the former, it preaches deferring commitment as long as possible.
-It follows this approach to make sure Agility and value delivery happen at the right time.
+It follows this approach to ensure Agility and value delivery happen at the right time.
 Most organizations prevent team members from working on different tasks.
 So, every member commits to completing what he/she has started before getting into a new work.

 Conclusion: